NEW: Both letters are intercepted Tuesday during postal screening procedure, FBI says

 “Our members’ safety is our primary concern,” he said in a statement.

-In an apparently unrelated case, ricin-tainted letters sent to President Obama and others touched off high anxieties in Washington and elsewhere last month.
+In an apparently unrelated case, ricin-tainted letters sent to President Barack Obama and others touched off high anxieties in Washington and elsewhere last month.

 James Everett Dutschke, 41, of Tupelo, Mississippi, has been charged with possession and use of a biological agent as a weapon in connection with those letters sent to Obama and others.